myers/Pogic/README.md

 your SMP server, and that's just the tip of the iceburg.

 The client side mods are run in a Java sandbox keeping your computer safe from evil servers out there.
-There is a limit API that the client mods can make use of, but that API will grow.
+There is a limited API that the client mods can make use of, but that API will grow.

 ## Prerelease Demo Video